CMMC Certification Assessment

 Remediate Before Scheduling

-Do not schedule a certification assessment until:
+Do not schedule a C3PAO until:

 Controls are fully implemented

-Evidence is available
+Evidence artifacts are available

 Staff are prepared for interviews